seedstack/website/content/addons/functions/w20/index.md

         weight: 10
 ---

-The SeedStack W20 function acts as an integration bridge between the SEED Java framework and the W20 Web framework.
+The SeedStack W20 function acts as an integration bridge between the Seed Java framework and the W20 Web framework.
 You can add it with the following dependency:

     <dependency>